-1. Introduction
+2. Introduction

-As part of their whole school approach to safeguarding, Radnor House Sevenoaks ensures that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.
+As part of their whole School approach to safeguarding, the School ensures that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the School (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.
 Creating a culture in which all concerns about adults are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
-(See Part Four of Keeping Children Safe in Education 2023 (KCSIE 2023) and the school's Safeguarding Policy for how to deal with allegations that might indicate a person will pose a risk of harm if they continue to work with children).
+(See Part Four of Keeping Children Safe in Education 2024 (KCSIE 2024) and the School's Safeguarding Policy for how to deal with allegations that might indicate a person will pose a risk of harm if they continue to work with children).

-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the School may have acted in a way that is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work.
 The term 'low-level' concern does not mean that it is insignificant.
 Early identification and prompt management of all concerns about the behaviour of adults who work or volunteer with children is critical to effective safeguarding.
-(KCSIE 2023) requires low-level concerns to be shared.
+(KCSIE 2024) requires low-level concerns to be shared.